 “And when he has made an end of atoning for the Holy Place, the tabernacle of meeting, and the altar, he shall bring the live goat.
 Aaron shall lay both his hands on the head of the live goat, confess over it all the iniquities of the children of Israel, and all their transgressions, concerning all their sins, putting them on the head of the goat, and shall send it away into the wilderness by the hand of a suitable man.
 The goat shall bear on itself all their iniquities to an uninhabited land; and he shall release the goat in the wilderness.

 a.
-When he has made an end of atoning for the Holy Place: After the high priest’s sin was dealt with and after the tabernacle itself was cleansed, Aaron then dealt with the sin of the people through the transference of sin and release of the scapegoat.
+He shall bring the live goat: After the high priest’s sin was dealt with and after the tabernacle itself was cleansed, Aaron then dealt with the sin of the people through the transference of sin and release of the scapegoat.

 i.
-One ancient Rabbi says the goat was taken ten miles out of Jerusalem, and there were refreshment stations each mile along the way for the man who escorted the goat out of the city.
+Charles Spurgeon explained that Rabbi Jarchi said the goat was taken ten miles out of Jerusalem, and there were refreshment stations each mile along the way for the man who escorted the goat out of the city.
 He finally went the ten miles and then watched the goat wander off until he could see the goat no more.
 Then the sin was gone, and the Day of Atonement was considered complete.

-iii.
-It seems that later the Jewish people altered the ceremony, so the goat would be killed and have no chance of contacting Israel again.
+v.
+It seems that later the ceremony was altered, so the goat would be killed and have no chance of contacting Israel again.
 “The Jews write, that this goat was carried to the mountain called Azazel, whence the goat is so called; and that there he was cast headlong; and that the red string by which he was led turned white when God was pleased with the Israelites, otherwise it remained red; and they mourned all that year.”
 (Poole)